eoyilmaz/stalker/docs/source/design.rst

 Every studio outside establishes and developes its own asset management system.
 Stalker will try to be the framework that these proprietry asset management systems will be build over.
-Thus reducing the work repeated on every big project start
+Thus reducing the work repeated on every big project start.

 Features and Requirements
 =========================